0x15c/GelSight-homemade/README.md

 ```
 pip install -r requirements.txt
 ```
+>**update**: To use `lookup_cuda.py`, make sure your graphics card supports CUDA and CUDA Toolkit installed on your machine.
+If you use conda vitrual env, please install cuda tools and cupy for conda, otherwise the script won't work, please follow [this instruction](https://docs.cupy.dev/en/stable/install.html) to install cupy correctly.

 Then run `calib.py` , place the ball, and apply indent force to produce images for sensor calibration.
 You should adjust calibration parameters(the ball radius, pixel-to-mm rate) before this step.
 This calibration process will produce a `.npz` lookup table.
 This script would ask user for manually circle search, with (`I`, `J`, `K`, `L` for coarse movement, `W`, `A`, `S` and `D` for fine movement) to adjust the location of center and (`M` and `N`) to increase/decrease the radius of lookup circle.
 Once circle search is finished, the pixels within the circle range will be extracted in (R, G, B) pair and assigned to a gradient value evaluated from geometry parameters.